-DBSync's Microsoft Dynamics NAV connector allows you to integrate your front and back-office applications to streamline and automate your business processes and ensure that your MS Dynamics NAV data is accurate, timely, and functional.
-As a Nav user, you can use this connector to integrate MS NAV with another On-demand, On-premise or SaaS-based application such as MSCRM, Salesforce, SkuVault and various other databases.
+DBSync's Microsoft Dynamics NAV connector allows you to integrate your front, and back-office, applications to streamline and automate your business processes.
+It ensures that your MS Dynamics NAV data is accurate, timely, and functional.
+As a Nav user, you can use this connector to integrate MS NAV with another On-demand, On-premise or SaaS-based applications - such as MSCRM, Salesforce, SkuVault and various other databases.

-DBSync MS NAV connector allows you to move data into and out of the Microsoft Dynamics NAV application.
-This connector connects directly to your MS Dynamics NAV instance and enables you to query, add, modify various types of records including quotes, sales orders, blanket sales orders, return orders, Invoices, credit memos, Items and much more.
+DBSync's MS NAV connector allows you to move data in, and out, of the Microsoft Dynamics NAV application.
+This connector connects directly to your MS Dynamics NAV instance.
+It enables you to query, add, modify various types of records including quotes, sales orders, blanket sales orders, return orders, Invoices, credit memos, Items and much more.

-To establish a connection to Dynamics NAV via DBSync NAV connector, the user has to do the following:
+To establish a connection to Dynamics NAV, via DBSync NAV connector, the user must:

 - Have a valid license to DBSync NAV connector, username and password to connect to DBSync iPaaS platform.

-- Access to Dynamics Nav with valid username and password
+- Have access to Dynamics Nav with valid username and password.

-The DBSyncs MS NAV connector instance represents a single NAV account, including login credentials.
-If a user wishes to connect to multiple instances of the either sandbox/production, create a separate connection for each.
-The below table represent parameters required for opening the connection to NAV user instance.
+DBSync's MS NAV connector instance represents a single NAV account, including login credentials.
+If a user wishes to connect to multiple instances, of the either sandbox/production, then, s/he must create a separate connection for each.
+The table below represents parameters required for opening the connection to NAV user instance.

-The username of the MS NAV instance which has to be connected with.
+The username of MS NAV instance that has to be connected with.

 Base URL is the web service URL that is generated from the NAV application in the following manner.

-Copy the SOAP URL and paste in the Base URL field of the connector page
+Copy the SOAP URL and paste it in the Base URL field of the connector page.

 After a connector is created within a project, set up the connector within the project.
-DBSync can map to and from the systems which are supported by our standard connector list and use NAV connector to retrieve data from or send data to NAV Platform.
+DBSync can then map to, and from, the systems that are supported by our standard connector list.
+It can use NAV connector to retrieve data from, or send data to, NAV Platform.

-Click on the following link to know which all connectors we support Connectors List
+Click on the following link Connectors to learn about all connectors we support.

-DBSync's MS NAV connector supports only the following versions of NAV.
+DBSync's MS Dynamics NAV connector only supports following versions of Navision.